Jicay/java-test/subjects/03-03-star-getters/README.md

 # Instructions

-Now, we will update the accessibility of the properties.
-We need to put them as `private` properties.
+Now, we will give access to our property through dedicated method :

-In order to still have access to them, we need to implement getters and setters for each property :
+We will to implement getters and setters for each property :
 * `getX` and `setX` for the `x` property
 * `getY` and `setY` for the `y` property
 * `getZ` and `setZ` for the `z` property